PTRRupprecht/Coronal-EM-display-of-the-hippocampus/README.md

 # Coronal electron microscopy data display of the hippocampus
-Resources to display electron microscopy images of the hippocampal circuit on the office wall as a poster.
-Described in more detail in this [blog post](https://www.gcamp6f.com)
+Python code to download a high-resolution electron microscopy image of the hippocampal circuit on the office wall as a poster.
+Everything described in more detail in this [blog post](https://www.gcamp6f.com).
+The data which introduced the underlying dataset can be found [here](https://www.biorxiv.org/content/10.1101/2025.04.04.647285v1).